Decentralized policy learning with partial observation and mechanical constraints for multiperson modeling: Introduction

-In summary, our main contributions are as follows: (1) we propose sequential generative models with interpretable partial observation and mechanical constraints, contributing to the analysis of real-world multi-agent behaviors; (2) as a decentralized multi-agent imitation learning problem, our hierarchical policy models leverage binary partial observation and mechanical constraints, which can be compatible with many existing deep generative models; (3) our approach is validated by visualizing, evaluating, and counterfactually manipulating partial observation and predicted plausible behaviors using real-world basketball and soccer datasets.
-In the remainder of this paper, we describe the background of our problem and our method in Sections 2 and Section 3, overview related works in Section 4, present experimental results in Section 5, and conclude this paper in Section 6.
+In summary, our main contributions are as follows: (1) We propose decentralized policy models with interpretable partial observation to predict biologically plausible long-term behaviors, contributing to the analysis and understanding of real-world decentralized multi-agent behaviors; (2) the technical novelties of our policy models are explicit binary partial observation, decentralized modeling, and mechanical constraints, which can be compatible with many existing deep generative models; (3) our approach is validated by our visualizing, evaluating, and counterfactually manipulating partial observation and predicted plausible behaviors using real-world basketball and soccer datasets.
+Note that a purely rule-based approach can explicitly define and discuss the functions to imitate behaviors, but sometimes has difficulty in modeling numerous observation, decision-making, and movement-related functions of more complex behaviors such as in team sports.
+Thus we consider that, in our problems, such a data-driven approach is a better choice than a purely rule-based approach.
+We regard here ``biological plausibility'' as decentralized learning and soft constraints (e.g., represented as penalty functions) rather than hard constraints that rigorously satisfy the requirements (e.g., equations of motion) because the governing rules of our problem are largely unknown (otherwise a rule-based approach would be more effective).
+In addition, we consider here ``interpretability'' as an approach that visualizes whose information the agents utilize for nonlinear neural network models, rather than input feature analysis or an inherently explainable approach such as linear models and decision trees.
+In the remainder of this article, we describe the background of our problem and our method in Sections~\ref{sec:background} and~\ref{sec:proposed}, review related studies in Section~\ref{sec:related}, and present experimental results and conclusions in Sections~\ref{sec:experiments} and~\ref{sec:conclusion}.